India hastens to build strategic Ladakh tunnel amid China conflict | DW | 15.11.2021

 Spalbar also pointed out that the alternative routes between Srinagar and Leh are not only long and hazardous in winters, but located close to India's borders with Pakistan and China.

-The need for such a tunnel was first felt during the 1999 India-Pakistan Kargil war, and now the recent incursions by China is making it an "urgent necessity," he said.
+The need for such a tunnel was first felt during the 1999 India-Pakistan Kargil war, and now the recent incursions by China are making it an "urgent necessity," he said.

 With China-Pakistan military cooperation becoming stronger in the region, India must speed up work on the tunnel to make Ladakh accessible to the Indian Army by road, Spalbar added.